Today, I went through a pivotal moment for any woman. Today, I had my first pap smear test.

 I was told that my results would be sent to me within two weeks and I went on with the rest of my day.

 I know many other bloggers like Zoella have described their smear tests and found them incredibly easy and I really wanted to reinforce this idea.
 Honestly, I’m quite sad that I found it a bit painful but my experience was still incredibly positive.
-One minute of minor pain could save your life so I would absolutely do it again and I really hope all women take the opportunity to have a cervical screening.
-As someone with a low risk of finding abnormal cells, I could have easily ignored the letters but I didn’t because every woman, even nuns, could get cervical cancer so it is absolutely worth it.
+One minute of minor pain could save your life and I really hope all women take the opportunity to have a cervical screening.
+As someone with a low risk of finding abnormal cells, I could have easily ignored the letters but I didn’t because every woman could get cervical cancer so it is absolutely worth it.
 If you’re reading this and delaying your appointment because you’re nervous, please please ignore your fears and book an appointment.
 You’re doing something incredible for yourself so be proud and take the opportunity.

 Best of luck!